joaoluizneto/DroneLTE-ROS-telemetryolte/README.md

 # drone_telemetry_over_network
-ROS telemetry node that sends telemetry data over the network to the a Cloud GCS.
+ROS telemetry node that sends telemetry data over the network to the a Cloud CCS.

 ## Installation of the package: